-(CC2520 is a 15.4 radio, but the same idea applies)

-Max connection interval in BLE is 4 ms
+(n.b. this is a 15.4 radio; also, max conn interval is 4 ms)

-CC BY-NC-ND Pat Pannuto - Content developed in collaboration with Branden C44ena
+CC BY-NC-ND Pat Pannuto - Content derived from materials from Branden Gh29ha

 How many devices can be connected?

 - We can schedule with granularity of at least 1.25 ms (offset steps) - That's at least 800 devices per second - Intervals go up to 4 seconds, so multiply by four - That's 3200 devices per max interval - Plus central can skip intervals on occasion without dropping the connection - And really the offset defines a window.
 More granularity is available - Answer: thousands of devices - Although each is sending minimum-sized packets each interval